dotse/tls-fed-auth/tls-fed-auth.md

 # Federation Metadata

 Federation metadata is published as an JWS [@!RFC7519].
-Entities have an organization claim that is used for identification.
-Server endpoints include a base URI to connect to the endpoint.
-Servers and clients also have a list of public key pins used to limit valid endpoint certificates.

-Public key pinning is defined in [@!RFC7469].
-Clients and servers preloads pins as defined in [@!RFC7469], section 2.7
+The payload contains statements about federation members entities.

+Metadata is used for authentication and service discovery.
+A client select a server based on metadata claims (e.g., organization, tags).
+The client then use the selected server claims base_uri, pins and if needed issuers to establish a connection.

+Upon receiving a connection, a server validates the received client certificate using the client's published pins.
+Server MAY also check other claims such as organization and tags to determine if the connections is accepted or terminated.

 ## Federation Metadata claims